elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 ## Sessions

 To complete our authentication features, we'll need to handle user sessions.
-We were able to handle sign ins in the previous section because we took care of it while creating an account, but now we'll also want to allow users to sign out and sign back in whenever they'd like.
+We were able to handle the sign in feature in the previous section because we took care of it while creating an account, but now we'll also want to allow users to sign out and sign back in whenever they'd like.

 Let's start by creating a `PlayerSessionController`.
 Create a new file called `lib/platform_web/controllers/player_session_controller.ex`, and add the